tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 between data sources by telling us the sources of information for each location.

 All data are dowloaded from [earth data](https://earthdata.nasa.gov/).

+### Software used
+The softwares used for the project are SAGA 6.2 for hydrology analysis.

 ### Creating SAGA grid files for the .NUM files
 In order to use the .NUM files in SAGA, we can use this supporting [python file](SAGA_supporting_files/srtmNUMtoSAGA.py) to create